The hot list: Where to travel in January

 Average temperature in January: 29°C

-Boasting unique geography, this archipelagic state smattered across the Indian Ocean comprises almost 1,200 coral islands, which are grouped into 27 atolls.
-Just south west of Sri Lanka, the majority of the islands are privately owned and the country is therefore home to roughly 1,000 luxury resorts, with almost all of them promising exclusive occupancy of one or more islands.
-Overwater villas, speedboat tours, palm tree-fringed sandy shores and impeccable service comes as standard here – the only thing you need to contemplate is which five-star resort to book…
+Boasting unique geography, this archipelagic state dotted across the Indian Ocean comprises almost 1,200 coral islands, which are grouped into 27 atolls.
+Just south west of Sri Lanka, the majority of the islands are privately owned and the country is home to roughly 1,000 luxury resorts, with almost all of them promising exclusive occupancy of one or more islands.
+Overwater villas, speedboat tours, palm tree-fringed sandy shores and impeccable service come as standard here – the only thing you need to contemplate is which five-star resort to book…

-Where to stay: Raaya by Atmosphere
+Where to stay: Gili Lankanfushi

-From £926 per night.
+From £1,097 per night.

 Lanzarote, Canary Islands